 Through the online housing request process there will be an opportunity to complete a special accommodation request.

-The SAGE Community was established in Fall 2014 in Newell Hall in collaboration with the Center for Student Diversity, Housing & Residence Life, College of Liberal Arts, Academic Advising Center, and Academic Achievement Center.
+The SAGE Community was established in Fall 2014 in Newell Hall in collaboration with the Center for Student Diversity, Housing & Residence Life, College of Liberal Arts, Academic Advising Center, and Tutoring & Learning Center.